wmlba/sagemaker-multi-models_endpoint/container/ReadMe.md

 * __build\_and\_push.sh__: The script to build the Docker image (using the Dockerfile above) and push it to the [Amazon EC2 Container Registry (ECR)][ecr] so that it can be deployed to SageMaker.
 Specify the name of the image as the argument to this script.
 The script will generate a full name for the repository in your account and your configured AWS region.
 If this ECR repository doesn't exist, the script will create it.

-* __decision-trees__: The directory that contains the application to run in the container.
+* __h2oAutoEncoder__: The directory that contains the application to run in the container.
 See the next session for details about each of the files.

 * __local-test__: A directory containing scripts and a setup for running a simple training and inference jobs locally so that you can test that everything is set up correctly.
 See below for details.